omfsdata/data/analysis.md

 The headline is that CBSE, rank, and research are genuinely distinct levers — you could be lighter in one and buy back interview invites using another.

 {% include figure.html num="6" src="fig03_multivariate.png" caption="Standardized effect of each metric on interview conversion (binomial GLM, n = 73; bars are 95% confidence intervals).
-The class-rank coefficient is flipped so that "better rank" points positive, for readability.
+The class-rank coefficient is flipped so that better rank points positive, for readability.
 CBSE leads, rank is second, research third; externships is not significant once the others are controlled for." %}

 ## 7. The application funnel
 The attrition is overwhelmingly at the first step — applications to invites.
 Once applicants reach the interview, they rank almost everything they attend.
 In other words, for these matchers the binding constraint was *getting invited*, not converting interviews into a rank slot.